Living with HIV

 Patients in advanced stages can start to notice symptoms associated with AIDS or with the complications that appear when the body’s defences decline.
 The symptoms of AIDS can include extreme weight loss, diarrhoea and dementia.
 Certain types of cancer and opportunistic infections can appear in this stage.

-When the immune system is severely weakened (generally when the CD4 lymphocyte count is below 200 cells/mL), then the patient can be affected by a series of infections with different degrees of severity.
+When the immune system is severely weakened (generally when the CD4 lymphocyte count is below 200 cells/mm3), then the patient can be affected by a series of infections with different degrees of severity.
 These infections never appear in people whose defences are functioning correctly, with the exception of pulmonary tuberculosis.
 Being infected may require spending some time in the hospital and its treatment should continue until the immune system recovers with the help of antiretroviral therapy.
-The frequency of these opportunistic infections has decreased dramatically in recent years and they are almost exclusively observed in patients who had not previously been diagnosed with HIV infection and therefore had not received antiretroviral therapy.
+The frequency of these opportunistic infections has decreased dramatically in recent years and they are almost exclusively observed in patients who had not previously been diagnosed with HIV and therefore had not received antiretroviral therapy.

-There is a long list of opportunistic infections and it includes: esophageal candidiasis, infections spread by fungi such as Coccidioides, Histoplasma or Cryptococcus, diarrhoea caused by Cryptosporidium or Isospora, Cytomegalovirus retinitis, long-evolution herpes simplex virus infection, generalised herpes zoster virus infection (chickenpox in a patient who already had it during childhood), pulmonary or disseminated tuberculosis, infections caused by nontuberculous mycobacteria, Pneumocystis pneumonia and cerebral toxoplasmosis, among others.
+There is a long list of opportunistic infections and it includes: esophageal candidiasis, infections spread by fungi such as Coccidioides, Histoplasma or Cryptococcus, diarrhoea caused by Cryptosporidium or Isospora, Cytomegalovirus retinitis, long-evolution herpes simplex virus infection, generalised herpes zoster virus infection (chickenpox in a patient who already had it during childhood), pulmonary or disseminated tuberculosis, infections caused by nontuberculous mycobacteria, Pneumocystis and cerebral toxoplasmosis, among others.

 The use of condoms will help protect the person from other sexually transmitted infections and also protect others from being infected with HIV.